Adriano-Barbieri62/ReminderApp-Addon/README.md

 `Number of repetitions: 3`
 `Interval between repetitions (seconds): 8`
 `Use alarm: Alarm 01`
+`Working Folder:` which shows the current path of the ReminderApp_config folder
+`Change working folder`
+Pressing this button will open a window titled `Select the destination folder`
+Select the new working path for the ReminderApp_config folder.
+Press the `Export Folder` button
+The new working folder path will be displayed in the dedicated field.
+`Set default path`
+Pressing this button, which always points to the default path of the ReminderApp_config folder in NVDA, will display the new working folder path in the dedicated field.
+Note:
+If you confirm with `Ok`, a window will ask how to proceed.
+You can choose to export the current configuration to the new path (a ReminderApp_config folder will be created if it doesn't exist, or it will be updated if it already exists).
+Choosing `No` instead will allow you to set only the new path without updating the existing folder.
+If everything goes well, a window will appear:
+`Warning: Configuration successfully exported and created in: new path.`
 `Enables reading of hours in 24-hour format`
 This is a checkbox to choose whether to set the format to 24 hours or 12 hours, the default is 24 hours.
 Press the spacebar to set the 12-hour format.